upsun/vinego/readme.md

 Vinego is a new set of linters built on the Go `analysis.Analyzer` framework.
 Many of the linters focus on increasing strictness around variable initialization and type safety.
 They fall somewhere in-between "drop these into your codebase with no changes" and "rewrite all your code to conform to weird new language-extra conventions" in terms of invasiveness.

-The linters are built as a single `.so` with control over individual checks via a `.vinego.yaml` file.
-Methods for using this with `golangci-lint` are provided, but you can use them with other frameworks as well.
+The linters are built as a single analyzer with control over individual checks via a `.vinego.yaml` file.
+Methods for using this with `golangci-lint` are provided, but you should be able to use them with other analyzer-based frameworks as well.

 # Analyzers